Production 2: New Literacies Reflection (Critical Essay) – 500-min words

-Using the Brayboy and Maughan (2009) and Rowsell and Walsh (2011) texts, in addition to the interview with Henry Jenkins (2017) from class 1, write a critical essay/reflection that explores the following questions:
+Using the Brayboy and Maughan (2009) please write a critical essay/reflection that explores any of the following questions with some depth.

-– What can we learn from Indigenous ways of knowing as represented in Brayboy and Maughan’s text, particularly with regards to conceptualizing knowledge as a verb (something linked to contextualized action and doing) versus knowledge as a noun (propositional knowledge, static concepts, abstract ideas and ‘textbook’ facts)?
+– What can we learn from Indigenous ways of knowing as represented in Brayboy and Maughan’s text, particularly with regards to (re)conceptualizing knowledge as a verb (something linked to contextualized action and doing) versus ‘Western’ knowledge as a noun (propositional knowledge, static concepts, abstract ideas and ‘textbook’ facts)?

-– Finally, what impact might your observations have on your teaching practice?
+– Finally, what impact might your own observations have on your teaching practice?
 What lessons can you learn from IK – and what might that look like for you?
 Connections to your own experience?
 Other texts and videos in the course thus far?
 Other texts outside of the course (relational patterns)?

-Your response should draw directly from each text we have worked with thus far, including at least one quote (unpack the quotes in relation to your own arguments or viewpoints).
+Your response should draw directly from the texts we have worked with thus far, including at least one or two key quotes (and unpack the quotes in relation to your own arguments or viewpoints).